maxdevjs/kitematic.wiki-my/Common-Issues-and-Fixes.md

 _If none of you vboxnet have the proper setup, you can change the one that your VM uses to have the proper server address of `192.168.99.1`_

+Virtualbox seems to have a bug in Windows 10 and host-only adapter (mentioned above), a fix/patch exists at the following location: [Windows host-only adapter creation fails due to slow background processing](https://www.virtualbox.org/ticket/14040)

 ### 403 Errors